ignabelitzky/statistic-calculator/README.md

 ### TO-DO
 - The posibility of see all the data and do modifications.
-- Improve the drawGraph.py script for showing the graphical representation of the data.

 ### Known issues
 - It is not a modular code.